Normalizing the Loudness of Audio Content

 - The true-peak value should not exceed -2 dBFS

 Your skill may be rejected if program loudness:

 - Exceeds true-peak guidelines

-Typically you measure loudness using a Digital Audio Workstation (DAW) and a LUFS meter.
-If you are familiar with these tools, then measure and adjust your audio clips to the guidelines listed previously.
-If you are not familiar with these tools, follow the steps below to evaluate and modify your audio clips as necessary.
+Typically, you measure loudness by using a Digital Audio Workstation (DAW) and a LUFS meter.
+If you're familiar with these tools, measure and adjust your audio clips to the previous guidelines.
+If you aren't familiar with these tools, follow the steps below to evaluate and modify your audio clips as necessary.

-The following steps will walk you through using Audacity, a free audio editor and recorder and dpMeter II, a free digital audio multi-channel meter, which operates as a plug in to Audacity.
-If you have tools that you are already familiar with, you don’t need to follow these steps, and you use can use those tools to normalize your audio files.
-Otherwise:
+Complete the following steps to use Audacity to measure and adjust the loudness of your audio clips.
+Audaciy is a free audio editor and recorder and dpMeter II is a free digital audio multi-channel meter, which operates as a plug in to Audacity.
+If you have tools that you're already familiar with, you can skip these steps, and use those tools to normalize your audio files.

 Download and install the tools

 - Download and install Audacity for your operating system.